collapsed-stacks/startups/questions/13744/who-takes-cash-in-bank-in-case-of-100-acquisition-by-another-company.md

 - tagged: `acquisition`
 - score: 0

-<p>A BPO which has been operational for @3+ Yrs is being acquired by another larger company to boost its strength.
-Its 100% cash buyout transaction.</p>
+A BPO which has been operational for @3+ Yrs is being acquired by another larger company to boost its strength.
+Its 100% cash buyout transaction.

-<p>What will happen to cash in bank.
-The seller is negotiating "X" multiple of its gross income as valuation of company which more or less is OK with buyer too.</p>
+What will happen to cash in bank.
+The seller is negotiating "X" multiple of its gross income as valuation of company which more or less is OK with buyer too.

-<p>The deal is getting struck on this one point of seller insisting to walk away with cash in bank (which is substantial say @30% of the deal price).</p>
+The deal is getting struck on this one point of seller insisting to walk away with cash in bank (which is substantial say @30% of the deal price).

-<p>Any suggestions.</p>
+Any suggestions.

 ## No Answers